yuxuanzhuang/ggmolvis/docs/source/getting_started.rst

 `Blender <https://www.blender.org/>`_ is an industry-grade 3D modeling and animation software.
-Check out the `Molecular Nodes tutorials <https://bradyajohnston.github.io/MolecularNodes/tutorials/>`_ to get started with using Molecular Nodes Blender.
+Check out the `Molecular Nodes tutorials <https://bradyajohnston.github.io/MolecularNodes/tutorials/>`_ to get started with using Molecular Nodes in Blender.
 You can also find a wealth of tutorials on YouTube and other online resources.

 Alternatively, you can also use GGMolVis as a Python module to create visualizations without the need for Blender's GUI.